Pharmacist Guidelines for Managing Reflux and GORD

 Four main over-the-counter (OTC) therapeutic classes are available in Australia for initial management:

-- Antacids: Provide rapid, temporary symptom relief by neutralizing stomach acid, with an onset of less than a minute and a duration of 20 minutes to 3 hours.
+- Antacids: Provide rapid, temporary symptom relief by neutralising stomach acid, with effects lasting from 20 minutes to 3 hours.

-- Alginates/Antacid-Alginate Combinations: Form a physical barrier or "raft" on stomach contents to reduce reflux, providing relief for several hours.
+- Alginates/Antacid-Alginate Combinations: Form a physical barrier or "raft" on stomach contents to reduce reflux, providing symptom relief for several hours.
+A meta-analysis cited in one source indicates alginate-based products increase the odds of GORD symptom resolution compared to placebo or antacids alone.

 - Proton Pump Inhibitors (PPIs): Described as the most potent OTC acid suppressants.
 They irreversibly inhibit the proton pump, with effects lasting 15 to 24 hours after 1-3 days of treatment.
 OTC PPIs are typically taken once daily.